Refine element selection with the code selector

 }

 This is a content selector with "type": "contains".
-Therefore, only a part of the text of the element has to be typed into the content selector.
-If you want to make sure that an element with the exact same content written in the element is selected, you can use a content selector with "type": "matches":
+Therefore, only a part of the element's text must be typed into the code selector.
+If you want to make sure that an element with the exact same text written in the element is selected, you can use a content selector with "type": "matches":

-Adding a subSelector (e.g. for iFrames)
+Adding a subSelector (e.g., for iFrames and shadowDOMs)

 {